PacktPublishing/Advanced-Natural-Language-Processing-with-TensorFlow-2/install.md

 - Have been tested on MacOS 10.15 and Ubuntu 18.04.3 LTS.
 You may have to translate these instructions for WIndows specific vagaries
 - Only cover CPU version of TensorFlow.
 For latest GPU install instructions, please follow <https://www.tensorflow.org/install/gpu>

 Installation uses Anaconda distribution and `pip`.
 It is assumed that Anaconda is setup and ready to go on your machine.
+Note that we use some new and some uncommon packages.
+These packages may not be available through conda.
+We will use `pip` in such cases.

+Notes:

+- On MacOS: conda 4.6.8, pip 20.1.1
+- On Ubuntu: conda 4.6.11, pip 20.0.2

 **Step 1**: Create a new conda environment with Python 3.7.5